michaelgranberryii/axi_timer_pwm/README.md

-# Zybo Z7-10 PWM codefor brushless motor
+# Zybo Z7-10 PWM code for brushless motor

-Experimenting with a Zybo Z7-10, pwm, and a brushless motor for a DIY drone project.
+Experimenting with a Zybo Z7-10, PWM, and a brushless motor for a DIY drone project.

 ## Dependencies